Grants, Loans & Scholarships

 - California Casualty/A+ Auto & Home Insurance - Classroom Donation Program - You could win $200 to use in your classroom with the California Casualty/A+ Auto & Home "Help Your Classroom Donation Program."
 Have you checked this member benefit, lately?
 Endorsed by MNEA since 1996, California Casualty/A+ Auto & Home Insurance offers discounted rates and unique coverage and services such as zero deductible for vandalism to your vehicle if it occurs on or within 500 feet of school premises and Identity Theft Resolution Service, free for policyholders!
 For a personal, no-obligation auto or home insurance quotation, please call 1- 877-411-3419 or go online for a rate quote and get entered in the drawing for a classroom grant.

-- CONNECTIONS grants from MNEA, California Casualty - Ten grants up to $300 each will be awarded from MNEA’s Charitable Fund.
-CONNECTIONS Grants are made possible by California Casualty Auto and Home Insurance, a Missouri NEA member benefit partner.
+- Literacy grants from MNEA, California Casualty - Ten grants up to $300 each will be awarded from MNEA’s Charitable Fund.
+Literacy Grants are made possible by California Casualty Auto and Home Insurance, a Missouri NEA member benefit partner.

 - Fender Music Foundation Grants for music instruction programs accepts applications year-round.